 - Blue Mystic

-As anthocyanin is hidden by chlorophyll’s stronger pigments, you need to create the right temperature in order for the compound to be expressed.
-During the fall, for instance, the green pigments in WayofLeaf down and cause the anthocyanin to come out.
+As chlorophyll’s stronger pigments hide anthocyanin, you need to create the right temperature for the compound to be expressed.
+For instance, during the fall, chlorophyll starts to decompose, allowing light reflected from the anthocyanin to become visible.
 In certain strains, it results in gold, blue, or yellow pigments emerging.

 During the flowering stage, make sure you reduce the temperature during the night cycle.
 Ideally, it will drop below 50 degrees Fahrenheit at times.
-As you probably know, exposing your weed to such low temperatures for too long can harm it, so monitor conditions carefully.
+Exposing your weed to such low temperatures for too long can harm it, so monitor conditions carefully.

 If you get it right, the bud turns purple approximately two weeks before harvest.
 (Though please note that purple buds aren’t necessarily more potent than green buds of the same strain.)

 Tip #2 for Growing Purple Kush – You Can Grow Indoors or Outdoors

 With a flowering time of 7-8 weeks indoors, Purple Kush doesn’t take long to provide you with delicious and relaxing weed.
 The plant is a typical indica.
 It grows short and bushy and is seldom taller than three feet, making it ideal for indoor growing.
 It provides you with approximately 14 ounces of bud per square meter planted.